trambarhq/relaks-wordpress-example/README.md

 2. Go to http://localhost:8000/wp-admin/
 3. Enter site info
 4. Log in
+5. Go to Settings > Permalinks
+6. Select a scheme other than "Plain" (to enable clean JSON URLs)
-5. Go to Plugins page
+7. Go to Plugins page
-6. Search for, install, and activate "Demo Data Creator" plugin
+8. Search for, install, and activate "Proxy Cache Purge" plugin
-7. Search for, install, and activate "Proxy Cache Purge" plugin
+9. Search for, install, and activate "FakerPress" plugin

-8. Go to Tools > Demo Data Creator
-9. Create demo users
-10. Create demo categories
-11. Create demo pages
-12. Create demo posts
-13. Create demo comments
-14. Go to Settings > Permalinks
-15. Select a scheme other than "Plain" (to enable cleaner JSON URLs)
+docker exec server_wordpress_1 php -r "echo gethostbyname('node');"